hashicorp/vagrant/website/source/docs/synced-folders/basic_usage.html.md

 the path is relative, it is relative to the project root.
 The second parameter must be an absolute path of where to share the folder within the guest machine.
 This folder will be created (recursively, if it must) if it does not exist.
+By default, Vagrant mounts the synced folders with the owner/group set to the SSH user and any parent folders set to root.

 ## Options